-At Sheehan & Johnson, PLLC, our Gulfport personal injury attorneys are experienced trial lawyers who represent Mississippi clients in all types of personal injury and general litigation in state and federal courts.
+At Sheehan Law Firm, our Gulfport personal injury attorneys are experienced trial lawyers who represent Mississippi clients in all types of personal injury and general litigation in state and federal courts.
 We have helped clients obtain multimillion-dollar settlements and judgments.

-Current and former cases handled by Sheehan & Johnson include:
+Current and former cases handled by Sheehan include:

 - An elderly woman whose automobile was hit by a commercial truck on U.S. 90 in Biloxi while delivering supplies to a local casino.
 The woman spent over two months in the hospital, and incurred medical bills of hundreds of thousands of dollars.

 - A construction worker who fell four floors off of a residential construction project in Pass Christian and broke his back, causing paralysis and the total loss of his ability to work.
 His medical bills topped $300,000, and he needs lifetime medical care.

 - A military serviceman who was attacked at a local nightclub, suffering life-threatening injuries.
 His medical bills topped $1 million.